al-XLeMEsTRE/al-XLeMEsTRE/README.md

 ## ![al-XLeMEsTRE's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=al-XLeMEsTRE&theme=vue-dark&show_icons=true&hide_border=true&layout=compact)

-## 🌐 Languages Proficiency

-- 🇭🇹 Haitian Creole: Native
-- 🇫🇷 French: Native
-- 🇺🇸 English: Full Professional Proficiency
-- 🇪🇸 Spanish: Limited Working Proficiency
-- 🇸🇦 Arabic (MSA): Basic Understanding, Reading, and Writing; Knowledge of Tajweed Rules
+## 📬 Contact Me

+I'm eager for freelance projects that stretch my abilities in web design and development.
+If you need a creative professional to realize your vision or collaborate on innovative projects, reach out.

+For bespoke website designs or captivating apps, my inbox is always open for collaborations and new opportunities.

+## 🎨 Poetically Blogging

+Join me as I explore the musings and prose of al-X. Each blog post is a reflection of the depth found at the intersection of art and code.

 ---

-## 📬 Contact Me

-I am always on the lookout for exciting freelance projects that challenge my skills and push the boundaries of web design and development.
-If you're seeking a dedicated, creative professional to bring your vision to life or to collaborate on a project that benefits from my unique blend of artistic sensibility and technical prowess, I'd love to hear from you.

-Whether you're in search of a bespoke website design or an engaging app, my inbox is open for collaborations and exciting opportunities.

 - [LinkedIn](https://www.linkedin.com/in/gregoryalexandre369/)
 - [GitHub](https://github.com/al-XLeMEsTRE)